 All students will see and record the same demonstration of a lesson, but will describe this in their albums in their own words.
 Our goal is for each student to create albums that will represent the Montessori theory and precise use of the materials, yet also reflect the distinct voice of the individual.
 Students are required to label provided material illustrations and color some.
 Labeling should be done in pen and the illustrations may be colored in pencil, marker, or your preferred method.
 Photographs of materials are an accepted addition.

 The majority of our students travel from some other part of the country or world.
 Housing is the responsibility of the student, but the administrative staff is happy to assist with this process.
 We have many regular renters who entrust their homes with our students during the summer.

 What is the cost of living in Denver?

 Housing and transportation costs are the responsibility of the student.
 Housing costs can range from $400 to $1200 and up per month depending on the situation.
 Food expenses vary from $300-$500 per month.
 Denver has an excellent public transportation system (RTD) which includes city buses and light rail.
 Monthly bus passes can be purchased for your convenience at $99/month.
 For more information on public transportation in Denver, please go to www.rtd-denver.com.

 Does TMI offer any scholarships or financial aid?

 TMI does not offer scholarships.
 We provide two loan plans for those interested.
-(Link for loan plan).
-Association Montessori International does offer a financial scholarship for training center applicants which applies to TMI.
+Association Montessori Internationale does offer a financial scholarship for training center applicants which applies to TMI.
 Please visit www.amiusa.org for financial aid opportunities.